 Essay forthcoming in Creative Composition: Inspiration and Techniques for Writing Instruction.

-"Nine Lives" (essay) forthcoming in The Scarab (Oklahoma City University Undergraduate Journal).
-An "Outstanding Selection" nominee.
+"Nine Lives" & "Valerie's Pen" (essays) The Scarab 2014 (Oklahoma City University Undergraduate Journal).
+"Outstanding Selection" nominees.

 “Lost and Found” (essay), forthcoming in Animal, A Beast of a Literary Magazine.

 Interview about the life and career of Cincinnati (Ohio) broadcasting icon Elsa Sule, forthcoming.